 I recommend working with a knowledgeable functional medicine practitioner who can help you identify the underlying trigger for your autoimmune reaction.
 Often, it’s due to the food you eat.
 You can start your journey towards increased energy by performing the fatigue reset diet.
 It’s the perfect starting place for conditions like euthryoid sick syndrome.

-Proper thyroid testing when dealing with fatigue
+Proper thyroid testing when dealing with chronic fatigue

 In order to properly diagnose your thyroid function, you need to be aware of two principles:

 - Conventional versus functional lab ranges.